-Biden nominates 3 to Fed board, including first Black woman
+Biden chooses 3 for Fed board, including first Black woman

-WASHINGTON (AP) — President Joe Biden will nominate three people for the Federal Reserve’s Board of Governors, including former Fed official Sarah Bloom Raskin for the top regulatory slot, and Lisa Cook, who would be the first Black woman to serve as a governor.
+WASHINGTON (AP) — President Joe Biden will nominate three people for the Federal Reserve’s Board of Governors, including former Fed official Sarah Bloom Raskin for the top regulatory slot and Lisa Cook, who would be the first Black woman to serve as a governor.

 Biden will also nominate Phillip Jefferson, an economist, dean of faculty at Davidson College in North Carolina, and a former Fed researcher, according to a person familiar with the decision Thursday who was not authorized to speak on the record.
 The three nominations will have to be approved by the Senate.

-Raskin’s nomination to the position of Fed vice chair for supervision — the nation’s top bank regulator — will be welcomed by progressive senators and advocacy groups, who see her as likely to be tougher bank regulator than Chair Jerome Powell.
+Raskin’s nomination to the position of Fed vice chair for supervision — the nation’s top bank regulator — will be welcomed by progressive senators and advocacy groups, who see her as likely to be a tougher bank regulator than Fed Chair Jerome Powell.
 She is also viewed as someone committed to incorporating climate change considerations into the Fed’s oversight of banks.
-For that reason, however, she has already drawn opposition from Republican senators.
+For that reason, though, she has already drawn opposition from Republican senators.

-Raskin, 60, is a Harvard-trained lawyer and previously served on the Fed’s seven-member board from 2010 to 2014.
+Raskin, 60, is a Harvard-trained lawyer who previously served on the Fed’s seven-member board from 2010 to 2014.
 President Barack Obama then chose her to serve as deputy Treasury secretary, the No. 2 job in the department.

-As Fed Governors, Raskin, Cook and Jefferson would vote on interest-rate policy decisions at the eight meetings each year of the Fed’s policymaking committee, which also includes the 12 regional Fed bank presidents.
+As Fed governors, Raskin, Cook and Jefferson would vote on interest-rate policy decisions at the eight meetings each year of the Fed’s policymaking committee, which also includes the 12 regional Fed bank presidents.

 Raskin’s first term as a Fed governor followed her work as Maryland’s commissioner of financial regulation.
 Before her government jobs, Raskin had worked as a lawyer at Arnold & Porter, a high-profile Washington firm, and as a managing director at the Promontory Financial Group.

-In a May 2020 column in The New York Times, Raskin criticized the Fed’s willingness to support lending to oil and gas companies as part of its efforts to bolster the financial sector in the depths of the pandemic recession.
+Two years ago, in an opinion column in The New York Times, Raskin criticized the Fed’s willingness to support lending to oil and gas companies as part of its efforts to bolster the financial sector in the depths of the pandemic recession.

-“The decisions the Fed makes on our behalf should build toward a stronger economy with more jobs in innovative industries — not prop up and enrich dying ones,” she wrote, in a reference to oil and gas providers.
+“The decisions the Fed makes on our behalf should build toward a stronger economy with more jobs in innovative industries — not prop up and enrich dying ones,” she wrote, referring to oil and gas providers.

 Raskin is married to Rep. Jamie Raskin, a liberal Maryland Democrat who gained widespread visibility as a member of the House Judiciary Committee when it brought impeachment charges against President Donald Trump.

-Cook, with Jefferson, would be the fourth and fifth Black members of the Fed’s Board of Governors in its 108-year history, if confirmed.
-She has been an economics and international relations professor at Michigan State since 2005.
-She also was also a staff economist on the White House Council of Economic Advisers from 2011 to 2012 and was an adviser to the Biden-Harris transition team on the Fed and bank regulatory policy.
+If confirmed, Cook, together with Jefferson, would be the fourth and fifth Black members of the Fed’s Board of Governors in its 108-year history.
+She has been a professor of economics and international relations at Michigan State since 2005.
+She was also a staff economist on the White House Council of Economic Advisers from 2011 to 2012 and was an adviser to the Biden-Harris transition team on the Fed and bank regulatory policy.

 Cook is best-known for her research on the impact of racial violence on African-American invention and innovation.
-Her 2013 paper concluded that racially motivated violence, by undermining the rule of law and threatening personal security, depressed patent awards to Black Americans by 15% annually between 1882 and 1940, a loss that also held back the broader U.S. economy.
+A 2013 paper she wrote concluded that racially motivated violence, by undermining the rule of law and threatening personal security, depressed patent awards to Black Americans by 15% annually between 1882 and 1940 — a loss that she found also held back the broader U.S. economy.

-In an October interview, Cook said that despite encouragement from prominent economists such as Milton Friedman and George Akerloff, Treasury Secretary Janet Yellen’s husband, she struggled for years to get the paper published.
+In an interview in October, Cook said that despite encouragement from such prominent economists such as Milton Friedman and George Akerlof, she struggled for years to get the paper published.
 The major economics journals, she said, typically didn’t deal with “patents, or economic history, or anything that related to African-Americans.”

 Cook has also been an advocate for Black women in economics, a profession that is notably less diverse than other social sciences.
 In 2019, she co-wrote a column in The New York Times that asserted that “economics is neither a welcoming nor a supportive profession for women” and “is especially antagonistic to Black women.”